tso-ansible/minishift/README.md

 # Minishift Installation

 Tested on Vmware Workstation v12 (check the 3 virtualization engines under the vcpu of vm centos7) and Centos7-physical (Venerari tested on Centos 7 laptop and Lazaroall testedon Vmware Workstation 12).
-We can run minishift with 4 vcpu and 12GBram, we don't know the limit.  ***Make sure your centos7 is server-gui when you select the installation for you need to run the minishift on the browser inside the vm.
+We run minishift with 4 vcpu, 12GB ram and 100GB disk, we don't know the limit.  ***Make sure your centos7 is server-gui when you select the installation for you need to run the minishift on the browser inside the vm.

 The resources arguments for vcpu/ram/disk can be change on group_var/all, please change it according to your resources.